Lorenzo Gamez, M.D., P.C.

 Gregg J. Jarit, M.D., P.C.

-Dr. Jarit specializes in the orthopaedic care of athletes at all levels, starting when pre-participation physicals take place and through in-season competition and off-season conditioning.
-He also performs general orthopaedic fracture care.
-He has particular interest in the care of acute and chronic sports-related injuries, including conservative, arthroscopic, and minimally invasive treatment.
+Dr. Jarit is an orthopedic surgeon specializing in the orthopedic care of athletes at all levels.
+He also performs general orthopedic surgical and nonsurgical fracture care.
+He has particular interest in the care of acute and chronic sports-related injuries, including conservative, arthroscopic, and minimally invasive surgical treatment.
 He has experience with the latest techniques in facilitating early return to play while maximizing the function and safety of the athlete.
+He recently received an additional subspecialty certification in Orthopedic sports medicine.

 Douglas Matthew Petraco, M.D., P.C.

-Dr. Petraco graduated cum laude from Yale University in 1988, after which he received his medical degree from Cornell University Medical College.
-His post-graduate training included an internship at NYU Medical Center and an orthopaedic surgery residency at The Hospital for Joint Diseases – Orthopaedic Institute, where he was chosen to serve as an executive chief resident in his final year.
+Dr. Petraco graduated cum laude from Yale University in 1988, after which he received his medical degree from Cornell University Medical College graduating with academic honors.
+His post-graduate training included an internship at NYU Medical Center and an orthopedic surgery residency at The Hospital for Joint Diseases – Orthopaedic Institute, where he was chosen to serve as an executive chief resident in his final year.
 Dr. Petraco also completed a research fellowship in biomaterials and biomechanics at The Hospital for Joint Diseases.
 He is a fellow of the American Academy of Orthopaedic Surgeons, and is board certified by the American Board of Orthopaedic Surgery.